 1Clinical Development progress bars represent the current state of the indicated programs.
-Four indications will be pursued for lkT-148009, which will be pursued through two INDs, one focused on treatment in the brain in treatment-naïve or early-stage patients and the second focused on Gl complications of PD patients.
-All four indication paths will share the same Phase 1 study in lederly healthy volunteers.
-The Company anticipates initiating a Phase 1 b study in treatment naïve and early stage Parkinson's patients with Gl complications for IkT-148009 in the rext 12 months.
+Four indications will be pursued for IkT-148009, which will be pursued through two INDs, one focused on treatment in the brain in treatment-naïve or early-stage patients and the second focused on GI complications of PD patients.
+All four indication paths will share the same Phase 1 study in elderly healthy volunthers.
+The Company anticipates initiating a Phase 1b study in treatment naïve and early stage Parkinson's patients with GI complications for IkT-148009 in the next 12 months, subject to additional funding.
 The Phase 2 study may be shared in whole or in part for all four indications.
-IkT-148 refers to a series of portfolio compounds being evaluated for these indications in preclinical models that are from the same chemical family as IkT-148009.
-For biomarker status, Validated refers to proof of target engagement in the target tissue which has been performed using rodent tissues and fluids.
-We are currently developing methods for using clinical samples to validate our ability to confirm patients.
-Validating' in this context indicates ongoing efforts to prove target engagement using proprietary sources and methods under development from human tissues and fluids.
-Target engagement measures if and to what extent a compound occupies its target.
-Can be used for patient selection refers to our ability to confirm services are currently 'Validating' to screen patients for the presence of that marker as a means of defining the patients most likely to benefit from the proposed treatment.
+IkT-148x refers to a series of portfolio compounds being evaluated for these indications in preclinical models that are from the same chemical family as IkT-148009.
+For biomarker status, 'Validated' refers to proof of target engagement in the target itssue which has been performed using rodent itssues and fluids.
+Target engagement in patients.
+'Validating' in this context indicates ongoing efforts to prove target engagement using proprietary sources and methods under development from human tissues and fluids.
+Target engagement measures if and to what extent a compound occupies its target, but seed for patient selection' refers to our ability to use one or more markers we are currently 'Validating' to screen patients for the presence of that marker as a means of defining the patients most likely to benefit from the proposed treatment.